 White varieties include riesling, chardonnay, roussanne, viognier and trebbiano.
 Red varieties include shiraz, the rare durif, tempranillo, cabernet sauvignon and malbec.
 Our world renowned Rutherglen Muscats are made from the variety muscat à petits grains rouge, and our Rutherglen Topaque from muscadelle.

-Malcolm runs a continuous vine improvement, varietal and clonal selection program.
-His aim is to grow grapes suited to the region.
-He has expanded his nursery block, planted in the 1960’s and fondly referred to as our ‘Sixties Block’.
-It contains more than forty white, red and Portuguese port varieties to test their suitability to Rutherglen.
+Campbells run a continuous vine improvement, varietal and clonal selection program.
+Our aim is to grow the best grape varieties suited to the Rutherglen region.
+We have expanded our nursery block fondly referred to as our ‘Sixties Block’.
+Planted in the Sixties, the block has more than forty white, red and Portuguese port varieties originally planted to test their suitability to Rutherglen.